Common-Longitudinal-ICU-data-Format/ARF-NIV_TreatmentLocation/code/README.md

 ### General Workflow

-0. Upload outlier cutoffs
+0. Upload outlier cutoffs & edit/upload the config file
-   - Before running the code for this project, please upload the file [`project_outlier_thresholds.csv`](../outlier-thresholds/project_outlier_thresholds.csv) into your `project_location` directory.
+   - Before running the code for this project, please upload the file [`project_outlier_thresholds.csv`](../outlier-thresholds/project_outlier_thresholds.csv) into your local working directory folder
+   - As well, please edit and upload the configuration file [`config.yaml`](../config/config.yaml) inside a "config" folder in your local working directory folder
+   - Your working directory should appear as follows:
+   [NAME OF YOUR LOCAL WORKING DIRECTORY FOLDER]/
+   ├── config/
+   │   └── clif_config.yaml
+   ├── [ALL OF THE SCRIPTS FOR THIS PROJECT].Rmd
+   ├── project_outlier_thresholds.csv
+   └── ...

 1. Run the `00_local_CLIF_ARF_cohort_identification.R` script